-Each Centre must provide a Summary Marksheet.
-Practical Examiners should complete this, listing (in correct exam order) the candidate numbers, names, marks for each section of the work, a total mark (out of 150) and a scaled final mark (out of 100) for each candidate.
-An independent person should check all the marks.
+Each Centre must provide a Practical Test Summary Mark Sheet.
+Practical Examiners should complete this, listing (in correct examination order) the candidate numbers, names, test numbers, marks for each section of the work, a total mark (out of 150) and a scaled final mark (out of 100) for each candidate.
+An independent person should check the addition of marks.

-The Practical Test Summary Marksheet and the instructions for completion may be downloaded from www.cie.org.uk/samples
+The Practical Test Summary Mark Sheet and the instructions for completion may be downloaded from www.cie.org.uk/samples